denoptim-project/DENOPTIM/doc/doxygen/developer_manual.md

 ### Genetic Operation {#GO}

-This run is to be considered as a sub set the Genetic Algorithm program.
-The programtask Implementer for this run is the class [GeneOpsRunner](#denoptim.programs.genetweeker.GeneOpsRunner) in the package denoptim.programs.genetweeker.
+This run is to be considered as a subset the Genetic Algorithm program.
+The programtaskImplementer for this run is the class [GeneOpsRunner](#denoptim.programs.genetweeker.GeneOpsRunner) in the package denoptim.programs.genetweeker.
 Here the settings are not arguments for a class defined in a particular packages but, depending on what specified by the user, this class can run a __Mutation__ or a __Crossover__ operations.
 Although these two functions are defined in this class they ultimately rely on the class [GraphOperations](#denoptim.ga.GraphOperations) in the package denoptim.ga.

 ### Fitness {#FIT}